lkundrak/yac64pla/README.rst

 utilizes dual GAL chips.
 This one uses PLCC28 packages instead of DIL32 and that's basically it.

-Warning: This hasn't been tested yet!
-It will be once the parts arrive.

 PLA replacements and the original c64pla
 ----------------------------------------